gregvarghese24/SwiftProjects/ReadMe.md

 # Welcome to my Swift Projects Repository

 In this repository, each folder contains a small swift app/project that is able to be run on xCode.
+Bigger Swift projects will have its own repository.
+This repository contains smaller projects.
+These small projects allow me to understand and master concepts in iOS, tvOS and watchOS development.

 Each folder will have a summary description here: